xasos/Piggy/CONTRIBUTING.md

 # Contributing

 Get started with the Android SDK and download Android Studio.
-Then, import the gradle build.
+Then, import the project.
 <br>Get hacking!